 The Investigation Continues

-Our legal team does not stop there.
+Our tractor-trailer crash attorneys do not stop there in a Florida trucking case.
 To investigate the cause and identify negligent parties in your truck accident, we will:

 - Review footage from traffic cameras and nearby surveillance cameras